Mentre tutto cambia

-Mentre tutto cambia is the second studio album of the Italian singer-songwriter Annalisa, published on 27 March 2012 by Warner Music Italy.
+Mentre tutto cambia is the second studio album by Italian singer Annalisa, released on 27 March 2012 by Warner Music Italy.
+In January 2014 the album was officially re-released in the Netherlands by Warner Music Netherlands promoted by the single "Tutto sommato".

 Background

 The album was preceded by the single "Senza riserva", published on 16 March 2012 and certified gold for more than 15,000 digital sales.
 The single has won the Premio Donne at Italian Videoclip Award 2012.
 "Tra due minuti è primavera" and "Per una notte o per sempre" were subsequently released as singles.

 In 2012, the album received the honorable mention at the Lunezia Award.

 The track "Tutto sommato" was part of the soundtrack of the Dutch film Toscaanse Bruiloft.
 In January 2014, the song was released as a single in the Netherlands, coinciding with the album's release by Warner Music Netherlands.

 The Dutch iTunes store includes two bonus tracks, the song "Non so ballare" (from the album Non so ballare) and an unreleased bonus track, "Capirai".